-Reports and forms due in 2015 for candidates on ballot
+Reports and forms due for candidates on 2014 ballot

 All Roseville candidates and committees in an election year must submit a pre-primary, pre-general, post-general, and year-end report on the due dates.
 Even if a candidate or committee receives $0 and spends $0, the candidate still files these four reports with Ramsey County Elections.

-Candidates who exceed $750 prior to the pre-primary reporting period must submit a Statement of Registration and Organization and an initial report within 14 days.
+Candidates who exceed $750 prior to the pre-primary reporting period must submit a Statement of Registration and Organization and an initial report within 14 days of exceeding $750.

 - Registration and Statement of Organization